 Mastery provides extra-curricular opportunities at each campus through a variety of clubs, activities, and comprehensive athletic programs.
-In order to participate in any of these opportunities, students and their parents/guardians must first complete and submit an Extra-Curricular Participation Waiver.
-This form may be obtained from and returned to the campus EC Supervisor or Athletic Director.
+In order to participate in afterschool club opportunities, students and their parents/guardians must first complete and submit an Extra-Curricular Participation Waiver.
+This form may be obtained from and returned to the campus Extra-Curricular Supervisor.
+In order to participate in athletics, students must have an athletic physical using the PIAA form that is dated after June 1 or later.
 Students who participate in interscholastic sports at Mastery are also required to complete and submit additional documentation, as detailed below under "Athletic Eligibility."

 Participation in extra-curricular clubs, activities, and team sports is a privilege open to all, but students are expected to be in good academic standing and must meet the behavioral expectations for all Mastery students in order to remain active participants.
 The Academic and Culture Teams at each campus may remove a student from extra-curricular programming if they have not met established academic requirements or behavioral expectations, as outlined in the Mastery Disciplinary Code of Conduct.
 Additional expectations for Athletic Eligibility are outlined below.
-Any student who is removed from participation will be given clear, achievable goals to be met in order to rejoin their preferred extra-curricular activities.
+Any student who is removed from participation will be given clear, achievable goals to be met in order to rejoin their preferred extracurricular activities.